JonatanRasmussen/dtu_mlops/s1_development_environment/command_line.md

 6. All terminals come with their own programming language.
 The most common system is called `bash`.
 It can come in handy being able to write simple programs in bash.
 For example, one case is that you want to execute multiple Python programs sequentially, which can be done through a bash script.

-    ??? note "Windows users"

-        Bash is not part of Windows, so you need to run this part through WSL.
-If you did not install WSL, you can skip this part or as an alternative do the exercises in [Powershell](https://learn.microsoft.com/en-us/training/modules/script-with-powershell/) which is the native
-        Windows scripting language (not recommended).

     1. Write a bash script (in `nano`) and try executing it: